justinjja/OfflineWikiSearch/README.md

 # OfflineWikiSearch
-An Offline Wiki Search Tool for OpenWebUI
+A fast Offline Wikipedia Search Tool for OpenWebUI